chensterman/Dynamic-Brightness-Controls/README.md

-# Dynamic Brightness Mod
+# Dynamic Brightness Mod (With Rainbows)
-A Minecraft mod for 1.21.5+ that allows the user to set seamless transitions between different light levels in different environments.
+A Minecraft mod for 1.21.5+ that allows the user to set seamless transitions between different light levels in different environments, with a rainbow twist.

 Requires:\
 Minecraft v1.21.5+\